 Showing of Interest

 A petition must include showing of interest cards from at least 30 percent of the employees in the bargaining unit.
-A showing of interest card states an individual employee’s desire to not be represented.
 Each card must be signed and dated within one year of the petition filing date, must be kept confidential, and must not be shared with the employer.

 How To Form a Labor Organization